How to check website loading time

 This article will explain how vital it is to monitor a website’s loading time at regular intervals.
-It will also enlighten users on how they can check a website’s loading time across a range of real devices and browsers using a single tool.
+It will also discuss how users can check a website’s loading time across a range of real devices and browsers using a single, free tool.

 Teams must consider testing a website’s loading time across a range of device-browser combinations at regular intervals.
-This enables them to gain actionable insights for specific web-pages.
-It also helps them evaluate which web-pages are taking too long to load or figure out if there is a specific browser for which the website needs to be optimized.
+This enables them to gain actionable insights for specific web pages.
+It also helps them evaluate which web pages are taking too long to load or identify if there is a specific browser for which the website needs to be optimized.

-The web is accessed every moment through thousands of devices and browsers.
-Testing a website’s speed across a range of real devices and browsers can be challenging without the right tools at hand.
+Users access websites accessed through thousands of different devices and browsers.
+However, testing a website’s speed across a range of real devices and browsers can be challenging without the right tools at hand.
 Additionally, calculating relevant metrics such as Time to first byte (TTFB), Response time, Page load time, DOM processing for each browser can be a cumbersome task, especially it if has to be done manually.

 To begin with, let’s understand what these metrics represent at a high level.